o-k-l-l-a/Traffic-1-10/README.md

 <pre> wget https://raw.githubusercontent.com/alirezaezzatofficial/Traffic-1-10/main/setup.sh && bash setup.sh </pre>

-Only the IP is required.
+Only the IP is required.<hr>
-If no port is specified, it will send packets on random ports.
+If no port is specified, it will send packets on random ports.<hr>
 If no time is specified, it will take forever.
-The time is in seconds.
+The time is in seconds.<hr>
 Size defaults to 1024 bytes.
-The maximum value is 65530.
+The maximum value is 65530.<hr>